Please sign in to post.

 Posted by

 BethFL, your family may have been from both.
 The border with Poland has been fluid.
-Lviv for instance has been in both countries, and i think the Austra-Hungarian Empire.
-That's why it is mostly Catholic.
+Lviv for instance has been in both countries, and i think the Austro-Hungarian Empire.
+That's why Lviv is mostly Catholic.
 Before the current invasion by russia Poland and Ukraine had less than great relations because of the border wars.
 I think the last was between WWI and WWII.
-Putin's invasion scared Poland and brought the countries together.
+Putin's invasion brought the countries together.

-Your German Romanian family makes sense too.
-The last ruling monarchy was literally imported from Germany.
-Prior to that tge Hungarians recruited Germans to settle tge borderlands in that part of Romania that were part of Hungary.
-The purpose was for defense and to this day there still exists many towns of German origin.
-Unfortunately most of the ethnic Germans were killed or deported by the Russians after WWII.
+Your German-Romanian family makes sense too.
+The last ruling monarchy was literally imported from Germany in the 19th century.
+Prior to tge 13th century the Hungarians recruited Germans to settle the borderlands in that part of Romania that was part of Hungary.
+The purpose was for defense and to this day there still exists many towns and fortifications of German origin.
+Unfortunately many of the ethnic Germans were killed or deported by the Russians after WWII.

 History in Europe is a mess.
 If you want to know more about Poland and Ukraine watch Snyder's history series I linked to above.
 You will also learn russia grew out of the 12th century principality called something like Moskovy (i dont remember the exact) when they started expanding they wanted a new name for status so they checked their history and in the 18th century decided on a name that related to their origins.
-Their origins which were a substantial empire founded in the 9th century called Kyvian Rus that ruled much of modern day Ukraine from Kyiv.
+Their origins, which were a substantial empire founded in the 9th century called Kyvian Rus that ruled much of modern-day Ukraine from Kyiv.
 Moscow was an outpost of that empire.
 Yes, Kyiv is the russian motherland.
-Explains in part why the want it back.
 It's more complicated than this.
 Watch the Snyder series.

 Posted by